-We are recognized leaders in the representation of college and university students facing allegations of misconduct.
+We are recognized leaders in the representation of college and university students and faculty facing allegations of misconduct.

-We are strong and effective advocates for the rights of students accused of sexual misconduct to justice and due process of law.
+We are strong and effective advocates for the rights of students and faculty members accused of sexual misconduct to justice and due process of law.

 Led by Andrew Miltenberg, our team has vigorously and successfully defended students at disciplinary proceedings facing suspension or expulsion from colleges and universities.
 We have also filed numerous civil lawsuits against universities in connection with mistreatment of accused students.

 We have represented more than 75 students in 30 states in this emerging area of litigation, at higher education institutions ranging from small, elite liberal arts colleges to large public universities.

 Our work on behalf of students has generated attention from local and regional news sources as well as top national TV, radio, print, and online media outlets, including The New York Times, The Wall Street Journal, Newsweek, USA Today, The Los Angeles Times, CBS Sunday Morning, New York Magazine, The Huffington Post, Fox News, and National Public Radio.
 See recent representative articles

 We believe – unconditionally – that sexual assault is unacceptable under any circumstance.

 We also believe that accused students and faculty must be afforded their civil rights and due process under the law, and that many colleges and universities are falling far short of this standard.

 Higher education institutions have become extremely aggressive in pursuing sexual misconduct investigations since the United States Department of Education’s Office of Civil Rights issued a letter in 2011 discussing how schools are to address sexual assault and misconduct to comply with the Department’s view of Title IX.